kerrgarr/SemanticSegmentationCityscapes/README.md

-# Image Segmentation using shallow UNet architecture compared to reference UNet and DeepLab on small subset of Cityscapes
+# Image Segmentation on small subset of Cityscapes

 Download the dataset here:

-Cityscapes: Semantic Understanding of Urban Street Scenes. https://www.cityscapes-dataset.com/downloads
+"Cityscapes: Semantic Understanding of Urban Street Scenes." https://www.cityscapes-dataset.com/downloads

 Given that these are large files of several or more Gigabytes, it is important for the practitioner to judiciously select only the data needed for the specific task of interest.
 The focus of this study is to test the performance of different models for semantic segmentation, so the following datasets (file size in paratheses) were downloaded: gtFine_trainvaltest.zip (241MB) and leftmg8bit_trainvaltest.zip (11GB).